tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 ores in order until capacity is sufficient again.

 ### Anti-Missile Pod

+Each incoming missile has a 21% chance to be shot down if you have one Anti-Missile Pod.
+Each additional pod increases the chance by 2%, to a maximum of 71% at 26 pods.

+However, for all aliens which use this technology (Ore Eater's Defence Battery, Rigellian Defence Battery, and Swixaran Tentacular Defender), each additional pod increases the chance by 4%, to a maximum of 71% at 14 pods.

+Anti-Missile Pods will fire at missiles you shoot at your own asteroids, but will ignore Anti-Virus missile.

 ### Decontamination Filter
 Each Decontamination Filter decreases the radiation at a colony by 30%.
 See